ray42/projects/README.md

 update_gitlinks.sh: updates GITREMOTES, which contains the remotes to top
                     level folders only.

-GITREMOTES:         Contains the remotes to top level folders only.
+GITREMOTES.ray:     Contains the remotes to top level folders only.

 gitstatus_check.sh: Goes through folders in BOTH top level and privates
                     and checks the status